Emotional Connections in Branding

 How your brand makes others feel and why it matters.

 You may think you make most decisions based on facts.
-You gather the data, analyze your options, and make an intelligent decision that is rational and reflective.
-But, the truth is, you don’t.
-Because human brains just don’t work that way.
+You gather the data, analyze your options, and make an intelligent decision that is rational and reflective, right?
+Actually, the human brain works quite differently because decisions require emotions.

 The Science Behind Decision-Making

-There are many studies that dive into this issue, but one in particular is pretty compelling.
-Antonio Damasio, a Portuguese-American neuroscientist and professor of neuroscience at the University of Southern California, studied the brain of a patient who suffered from a damaged frontal lobe.
+There are many studies that dive into this issue, but the leading researcher who challenged and changed traditional ideas around the subject was Antonio Damasio, a neuroscientist and professor at the University of Southern California.
+In 1995, Damasio studied the brain of a patient who suffered from a damaged frontal lobe—the area of the brain that manages emotions.
 In his book, “Descartes’ Error: Emotion, Reason and the Human Brain,” Damasio describes how the patient’s lack of emotions resulted in an inability to make decisions.
-Even the simplest decisions, like what color pen to use or what to eat for lunch, were almost impossible tasks that required intense deliberation.
+Even the simplest decisions, like what color pen to use or what to eat for lunch, were almost impossible tasks that required intense deliberation because there were no emotions to guide the person to a decision.

-Damasio went on to study more cases and his discoveries, and dozens of subsequent studies by others, have led the neuroscience community to agree that emotions clearly drive our decision-making process.
-Effective marketers use this science every day.
+Damasio went on to study more cases and his discoveries, and dozens of subsequent studies by others, have led the neuroscience community to agree that emotions drive every aspect of the decision-making process.
+Effective marketers apply this science every day.

 Defining a Brand’s Emotional Essence